-Describes the beginning and ending location of the project.
+The termini describes the beginning and ending location of the project.
 For Local Governments, the termini may be contained in your contract or work order authorization.
 It may also be in the STIP or TIP page.
 The termini may simply be where the project is located (e.g., SR 93 Landscaping at 3 interchanges in Kingsport; or southwest corner of Clay County Courthouse lawn).
-Consult with the POC if you are unsure.
-This termini must exactly match the termini of the project used in the MPO/TPO/MTPO TIP or (STIP), the plans and TDOT's project and financial tracking system (PPRM).
+Consult with the TDOT NEPA POC if you are unsure.
+The termini must exactly match the termini of the project used in the MPO/TPO/MTPO TIP or (STIP), the plans and TDOT's project and financial tracking system (PPRM).